“Can a kitten be declawed at birth?”

 Start by clipping a single nail and then immediately follow with a treat and a “Good kitty!”
 As Dr. Becker says, you can start with “a nail a day.”
 Just clip the tips so as not to risk hurting your cat, because pain will immediately teach him to hate claw clipping.

 If you teach your cat that nail clipping never hurts and always gets a reward, it will become just another fun thing you can do with your cat.
 If you have learned clicker training, the process will go even more quickly and pleasantly.
 Claw clipping is one of the things we teach in our Kitty Kindergarten classes for kittens and Eat Play Love class for adults.
-This girl learned how to trim her kitten’s nails in our Kitty Kindergarten class.

 If your cat is older, the same principles still apply: break the method down into small steps, clip when the cat is already relaxed, go slowly and reward for every step, and always avoid hurting your cat with a misplaced clip.

 Even if your cat has been hurt by nail trimming in the past, it’s not impossible to retrain him to tolerate nail clipping.
 You’ll have to use a different tool and clicker training to rewire their fear response, but it can be done.
 Please call us at Happy Cats for a referral to a cat behavior specialist who can help with that.